zhol0777/is-this-good/README.md

 ### Switch Spring

-Spring lubing does not require PTFE content in the way that housing lubing does to reduce friction; the purpose of lubing a switch spring is to provide goop that dampens the vibration a spring may experience during a strong upstroke movement that leads to what you may recognize as “spring ping”.
+The purpose of lubing a switch spring is to provide goop that dampens the vibration a spring may experience during a strong upstroke movement that leads to what you may recognize as “spring ping”.

 - Recommended
   - Traditional industrial greases like GPL 205g0, 3204/204g0, 3203/203g0 can be painted on the spring, or donut dipped.
   - Thinner oils like Krytox GPL 105, 106, 107 are fine for bag lubing.
   - Gazzew’s Blend #7 also works great for donut dipping.
 If you buy parts from him, he might throw this in if you spend enough.
 It’s real thick stuff, so its best for springs really.
   - Rainkeebs recommended gun oil.
 I trust rain.
-  - Superlube 51004
+  - Superlube oil like 51004
 - Not Recommended
-  - Dielectric grease.
-Come on, man.
+  - Dielectric grease
   - Petroleum-based lubricants
     - Your plastics will melt.
 I explained this earlier.

 ### Stabilizer Wire Lubricant

+You no longer require PTFE content for applications to the wire to prevent wire ticking.
+Dielectric grease, silicone grease, lithium grease, all those will get the job done as well.

 - Recommended
   - GPL 205g0 (Does not have to be Krytox)